hashicorp/terraform-website/content/source/docs/enterprise/faq.html.md

 For most technical issues, HashiCorp support will ask you to include diagnostic information in your support request.
-To ensure the required information is included, PTFE has the ability to automatically generate a support bundle including logs and configuration details.
+To ensure the required information is included, Terraform Enterprise has the ability to automatically generate a support bundle including logs and configuration details.

 * [AMI-based instance bundle generation](./diagnostics.html#ami-based-installs)
 * [Installer-based instance bundle generation](./diagnostics.html#installer-based-instances)